Optimal and robust error filtration for quantum information processing: Numerical results and theoretical insights

 Here $i=0,1$ labels the sub-systems ($i=0$ for Alice and $i=1$ for Bob), and $j=0,1$ labels two possible measurement settings.
 The measurements are dichotomic, i.e., each has two possible outcomes $a,b\in\{-1,+1\}$.
 After repeated measurements, Alice and Bob can estimate the CHSH functional~\cite{CHSH69andSangouard}

 According to Bell's theorem, a local realistic theory satisfies $\mathcal{B} \leq 2$.
 However, if $\rho_{AB}$ is maximally entangled~\cite{cirel1980quantum}, this bound increases to $\mathcal{B} = 2\sqrt{2}$, allowing for secure communication provided $2 < \mathcal{B} \leq 2\sqrt{2}$.
 However, when $\rho_{AB}$ is distributed between Alice and Bob, as in Fig.~\ref{circuit_ef2}, noise in the communication line reduces the value of $\mathcal{B}$~\cite{abellan2018,Gigena2022,handsteiner2017,rauch2018,scheidl2010,aktas2015}.
-To counteract this, we apply our noise reduction technique to maintain secure communication by maximizing $\mathcal{B}$.
+To counteract this, we apply the error filtration technique to maintain secure communication by maximizing $\mathcal{B}$.

 From Fig.~\ref{circuit_ef2}, first, Alice locally prepares the entangled state $|\Phi^+\rangle$.
 Noise (either dephasing or depolarizing) is applied to the qubit transmitted to Bob, with error reduction aided by $n$ ancillary qubits and an encoding/decoding unitary $U$.
 The ancillas interact with the signal qubit before the noisy channel, and both are subject to independent errors, followed by recombination using $U^\dag$.
-By invoke the fair sampling assumption, the functional in Eq.~(\ref{eq:Bell_functional}) is computed on the normalized state $\rho_{AB}=\rho^\text{out}_{|0\rangle^{\otimes n}}/P_n$.
+By invoking the fair sampling assumption, the functional in Eq.~(\ref{eq:Bell_functional}) is computed on the normalized state $\rho_{AB}=\rho^\text{out}_{|0\rangle^{\otimes n}}/P_n$.
 This functional depends on parameters defining the unitary $U$ (Section \ref{sec:univ}) and the measurement settings $\theta_{ij}$ and $\phi_{ij}$.
 We simulate two possible experimental scenarios: finding the optimal unitary for fixed $\theta_{ij}$ and $\phi_{ij}$:

 and maximizing over both the unitary and measurement angles: